Thousands of Resources, Ready to help.

-Historic resources and archaeological sites tell us about the past and help us maintain Michigan’s unique identity.
-Their preservation is vital to Michigan’s present and future as they contribute to vibrant communities and our understanding of the past.
+Historic resources and archaeological sites tell us about the past and help us define Michigan's unique identity.
+Their preservation is vital to Michigan's present and future as they contribute to vibrant communities and our understanding of the past.

 Each year the State Historic Preservation Office and the State Historic Preservation Review Board identify worthy recipients to receive the Governor’s Awards for Historic Preservation.